reykeem/precourse-part-3/README.md

 ## What do I do when I am done?

-Please refer to the **"What do I do when I am done with a unit?"** seciotn in [Github.md](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md/#what-do-i-do-when-i-am-done-with-a-unit) from precourse-part-1 if you need a refresher on how to fork and clone your repo.
+Please refer to the **"What do I do when I am done with a unit?"** section in [Github.md](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md/#what-do-i-do-when-i-am-done-with-a-unit) from precourse-part-1 if you need a refresher on how to fork and clone your repo.